icons8/lunacy-docs/docs/interface_new.md

 #### Managing Teams and Projects

-In Lunacy, you can create teams for collaborating with others.
+You can create teams for collaborating with others.
 Create projects inside teams and use them like folders to organize your documents.

 Find out more about teams and projects <a href="https://lunacy.docs.icons8.com/teams/" target="_blank">here</a>.